 There are two basic tools for establishing a minimum or floor price for your crop.
 One tool involves holding your crop unpriced and buying put options.
 The other involves selling or otherwise establishing a price for your crop and buying call options.

 You can make money on a put option when the futures price falls below the strike price.
 As the futures price drops below the strike price, it’s advantageous for you to exercise the option which places you in the futures market, selling futures at the strike price.
 Then you buy the future contract back at the lower futures price and pocket the difference.

 If you don’t want to exercise the option you can simply sell the option in the options market.
 You will make at least as much money by selling the option as you will by exercising the option and buying back the futures position.

 As shown in Figure 1, the farther the futures price drops below the strike price, the more the put option increases in value.
 However, as the futures price declines, the cash price also declines.
-So, as the put option increases in value, the value of your grain decreases due to the declining cash price.
-A floor price is established because the gain on the put option offsets the decrease in value of the cash grain.
+So, as the put option increases in value, the value of your crop decreases due to the declining cash price.
+A floor price is established because the gain on the put option offsets the decrease in value of the cash crop.

 The net cash floor price is the cash floor price less the put premium and trading costs.